TIBCO Cloud™ Spotfire® User Guide

 Adding error bars

 Typically, error bars are used to visualize uncertainty in the data.
-You can add them to visualization items in bar charts, line charts, and scatter plots.
-The degree of how uncertain an item value is, is indicated by the length of the error bar.
+You can add them to bar charts, line charts, and scatter plots.

 About this task

-In fact, you can use error bars to indicate also other types of ranges than uncertainty in values, because you have various options to define what the error bar lengths should represent.
+You can also use error bars to indicate also other types of ranges than uncertainty in values, because you have various options to define what the error bar lengths should represent.
 The examples following the procedure show different use cases.

 Procedure

-3. In the Error bars section, under Visible error bars, select Vertical to draw vertical error bars, and Horizontal to draw horizontal error bars.
+2. Under Show the following error bars in the visualization properties panel, or, under Visible error bars in the dialog or popover, add or select Vertical to draw vertical error bars, and Horizontal to draw horizontal error bars.

-The Horizontal check box is available only in scatter plots.
+The Horizontal option is only available in scatter plots.

-4. Use the Upper error and Lower error selectors to specify what type of range to display.
+3. Use the Upper error and Lower error selectors to specify what type of range to show.
 See the examples below for different options.

 • Select Custom to access a palette to specify a different color.